 Princeton is a town of about 7,000 that is often mentioned among the most picturesque small towns in Illinois.
 The town is a two-hour drive from Chicago on Interstate-80 and has a lot to offer by way of attractions.
 One of the town’s claims to fame, however, remains its quaint, historic downtown.
 Divided into separate districts that are connected by a time-frozen main street, Princeton’s downtown is just where one will enjoy taking some leisurely stroll through — while taking in the picturesque views of many historic buildings.
 Princeton’s main street is lined with a broad range of shopping and dining options as well that will be worth exploring.
 These include antique malls, speciality shops, and eclectic restaurants.
 Finally, no one really comes to Princeton without checking out the town's Red Covered Bridge, a famous landmark that dates back to 1863 or the isolated Captain Swift Bridge.

 La Salle is a city in an Illinois county that goes by the same name.
 This city boasts a 2023 estimated population of 9,402 and is located right at the intersection of Interstate 80 and Interstate 39.
 LaSalle sits on the expanse that extends from the Illinois River to a mile north of Interstate 80.
+For those interested in the natural world, Starved Rock State Park is just a short drive away, offering miles of hiking trails and seasonal waterfalls.
 The downtown blends the excitement of a big city and the irresistible charm of a small town.
 LaSalle’s architectural landscape features such must-see jewels as the Hegeler Carus Mansion, a 19th-century marvel that is one of the Midwest's great Second Empire structures.
 For movie lovers, Stage 212 boasts an impressive record: more than 200 productions since 1968.
+Don't miss the Illinois and Michigan Canal, a historic waterway that once connected the Great Lakes to the Mississippi River, which has a visitor center detailing its impact on the region.
 For entertainment, Back Door Lounge, perched on a bluff high above the scenic Illinois River Valley, is a rocking gem worth checking out.

 Known as the Land of Lincoln, Illinois boasts a landscape that, while not as dramatic as that of Switzerland, has its fair number of spots that are gasp-inducing.
 Illinois is also famous as the birthplace of the skyscraper.
 The 1885 Home Insurance Building, for instance, which has since been demolished, is widely regarded as the world's first skyscraper.
 Yet Illinois is not all about skyscrapers.
 From Geneva to LaSalle, the Prairie State has a range of cute, little towns that cater to every aesthetic taste and style.